 As the co-founder of Education as a Vaccine, a nonprofit organization based in Abuja, Nigeria, Fadekemi Akinfaderin-Agarau is working to advance young Nigerians’ sexual health and rights through local, national, and international advocacy and peer-to-peer education campaigns.

-On December 3, 2013, our Young Advocates Network got a behind-the-scenes look at IWHC’s Advocacy in Practice workshops, where we train young people from around the world to lobby at the UN and in government negotiations.
+Our Young Advocates Network got a behind-the-scenes look at IWHC’s Advocacy in Practice workshops, where we train young people to lobby at the UN and in government negotiations.